 Yudo Auto electric vehicles strategy is to produce affordable pure electric SUVs and aims to be a first-class brand in 5 years and international presence in 10 years.
 Yudo chose the words “creating for change” as its tagline and opened a Design Center in Milan, Italy.
 The company unveiled two small SUVs at the Shanghai Auto Show in April 2017 as part of its Gemini strategy.
 The Yudo Pi1 base model looks like a bad knockoff of the VW Tiguan, and the flagship Yudo Pi3 reminds of a Landrover Freelander of the 90’s.
 Let’s hope there is more “creating for change” down the line.

-Know Beans, a Geely company, and yes that’s the brand’s name, develops the popular ZD D2 mini-car which is also sold under the Zotye label as the Zotye E20.
+Know Beans (Zhi Dou), a Geely company, and yes that’s the brand’s name, develops the popular ZD D2 mini-car which is also sold under the Zotye label as the Zotye E20.
 The D2, produced since 205, is also a top 20 electric vehicle in China.
 You just know, when you look at the D2, that it hails from China.
 I don’t know what is worse, the brand name or the vehicle, enough said.

 Henan Suda EV, also know as SD EV received permission to develop a 100,000 EV plant.
 SD EV offers one of this ‘Back to the Future’ opportunities, where you can buy a vehicle from 2012 as a brand new model in 2017.
 SD EV has two EV models ready for production.
 The vehicles are based on Suzuki SX4 sedan and hatch.
 The word Suda means to ‘Speed Up’ in Chinese while the Henan refers to the company’s home province.

 Hozon received an electric vehicle production certificate allowing it to produce 50,000 units per annum.
 Hozon unveiled its first concept vehicle, a compact crossover named @, at the 3rd World Internet Conference in November 2016.
-The Hozon logo looks surprisingly similar than that of Mercedes, and the rendering in the marketing material looks like that of an old generation Buick Lacrosse, while the @ like a Tesla Model X.
+The Hozon logo looks surprisingly similar than that of Mercedes, and the rendering of the marketing material looks like that of an old generation Buick Lacrosse, while the @ like a Tesla Model X.

 GreenWheel received approval to develop a 50,000 unit plant.
 The company is better known for developing Neighborhood Electric Vehicles (NEV).
 Now that GreenWheel has qualified for EV production it aims to start production of the small crossover, named the V5, which is an electric version of the Weichai Enranger G3.